privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 It uses near-infrared light to reveal highly unique patterns independent of the pigmentation of your eyes.
 Apple estimates the liklihood of a random person being able to unlock your Optic ID at less than 1 in 1,000,000, similar to Face ID.

 The extremely short distance this technology operates at makes it very difficult for someone to unlock your device without you noticing.

+## Typing Biometrics

+Companies like [TypingDNA](https://www.typingdna.com) claim to be able to identify users by how they type.

+The stated usecase is 2FA and continuous authentication for employee devices.
+Likely you'll only encounter this technology on work devices, especially since this type of biometrics will be affected by the type of keyboard you're using.
+It only really makes since to authenticate on a specific device that you'll be using continuously and typing on a lot, such as a work laptop.

+It could also be used on websites to uniquely identify you, so type in a text editor program then copy/paste into the browser window to avoid this specific type of fingerprinting.